havocp/xsbt-wiki/Tasks.md

 ```

 Run "sbt hello" from command line to invoke the task.
+Run "sbt tasks" to see this task listed.

 ## Define the key